opsone-ch/documentation/development/deployment.rst

 application, by adding all involved host names to your local hosts file.
 If you expect heavy usage, carry out load tests beforehand.

-Hint: We are happy to assist you with architecture, sizing and load tests
+.. hint:: We are happy to assist you with architecture, sizing and load tests

 Modify server hosts file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you have to add entries to the servers hosts file for testing or other purposes (e.g. TYPO3 page not found handling), see `Hosts file </server/hosts.md>`__ for details.
+If you have to add entries to the servers hosts file for testing or other purposes (e.g. TYPO3 page not found handling), see :doc:`../server/hosts` for details.

 Go live!
 ~~~~~~~~